 Best Christmas Markets

-When: November 22 to December 24, 2024
+• When: November 28 to December 24, 2025

-Best For: Southern hospitality meets German tradition
+• Best For: Southern hospitality meets German tradition

+From freshly baked stollen to sizzling schnitzel, the culinary offerings at the 80 Bavarian-style wooden chalets are as delightful as the hand-carved gifts on display.
 Children will love storytime with Santa, while adults can relax in the communal tent with mulled wine.
 Visit during “Lights & Lanterns” nights for special programming.
 It’s a festive escape perfect for families and couples alike.
+Admission is completely free.

 10. Denver Christmas Market